Newbie-coder09/GemPass---Offline-Password-Manager/README.md

 Issues(v1):
 * Sometimes program misses to use Symbols or Numbers in 8 Digit pass (Solution: Generate pass again).
 * Some passwords may get rejected in some websites as they starts with symbols or numbers.

+Conclusion: You can download the .jar file from release section and import it in Eclipse or IntelliJ IDE.
+Exe file is also available in the release section.

+Thank You for reading till end, please consider checking my other repos too.